 IT disaster recovery has been designed to address the recovery of Equinix's technology assets.
 Backup / failover capabilities of Equinix's internal processes exist between its own data centers.
 Critical systems rely on backup data as part of the disaster recovery plan.
+Backup systems are in place to perform scheduled and manual backups of IBX data and systems at predefined times.
 Backup frequency varies, and application data determined to be of medium to very high data criticality are backed up at least daily.
 The type of backup differs based on application, database, program, system, and network data.
 Backup data is stored at the disaster recovery site.